Measurement of the relative $B^{\pm}_{c}/B^{\pm}$ production cross section with the ATLAS detector at $\sqrt{s}=8$ TeV: Determination of the efficiency and acceptance ratio

 \section{Determination of the $B_c/B^{\pm}$ efficiency and acceptance ratio}

-In order to correct the MC distributions to match the observed data, the sPlot-based MC reweighting technique \cite{sPlot} is applied.
+In order to correct the MC distributions to match the observed data, a sPlot-based MC reweighting technique \cite{sPlot} is exploited.
+This procedure is applied separately to the $B^{\pm}_c$ and $B^{\pm}$ candidates.
 The following MC variables are reweighted: $p_{\mathrm T}$ of the $B$ candidate, $y$ of the $B$ candidate, $\chi^2$ of the secondary vertex, and the transverse impact parameter significance $d^0_{xy} /\sigma(d^0_{xy})$.

 The reconstruction efficiencies are determined using the MC samples for the $B_{c}^{\pm}$ and $B^{\pm}$ signals.
 The efficiencies are averaged over each bin in $p_{\mathrm{T}}$ and each bin in $|y|$.
 They are calculated from the ratio of the number of reconstructed MC events $N^{\text{reco}}_{\text{MC}}$ to the number of generated MC events $N^{\text{gen}}_{\text{MC}}$ in the associated bins in the fiducial region.
 Bin-to-bin migration is included and found to be less than 0.1\%, and the associated systematic uncertainties are significantly smaller than uncertainties from other sources.